Home Blog Design SOLID, CUPID & GRASP – three (more) principles that every developer should know about

 What is SOLID, and why is it more than just an acronym?

 The mnemonic acronym SOLID incorporates a set of software principles of object-oriented design.
-Originally introduced by Robert C. Martin in his 2000 paper “Design Principles and Design Patterns”, and later turned into an acronym by Michael Feathers, the ingredients are:
+Originally introduced by Robert C. Martin in his 2000 paper “Design Principles and Design Patterns”, and later turned into an acronym by Michael Feathers, the ingredients of SOLID are:

-Single responsibility principle – “A class should have one and only one reason to change, meaning that a class should have only one job”
+“A class should have one and only one reason to change, meaning that a class should have only one job”

 The idea is that each individual class only has responsibility for one part of the software or digital product’s function; i.e. each class does just one thing, keeping the design as simple as possible, and therefore future changes and updates are easier and less disruptive.

-Open-closed principle – “Objects or entities should be open for extension but closed for modification”
+“Objects or entities should be open for extension but closed for modification”

 Again, with future changes in mind, each class should be capable of being extended (open) but its source code should not be changeable (closed).

-Liskov substitution principle – “Let q(x) be a property provable about objects of x of type T. Then q(y) should be provable for objects y of type S where S is a subtype of T”
+“Let q(x) be a property provable about objects of x of type T. Then q(y) should be provable for objects y of type S where S is a subtype of T”

 Or, in other words, each derived class is substitutable for its parent class – similar to the open-closed principle, it ensures that extending derived classes cannot fundamentally change the behavior of the product.

-Interface segregation – “A client should never be forced to implement an interface that it doesn’t use, or clients shouldn’t be forced to depend on methods they do not use”
+“A client should never be forced to implement an interface that it doesn’t use, or clients shouldn’t be forced to depend on methods they do not use”

 This encourages multiple, client-specific interfaces rather than attempting to extend the use of an existing interface.

-Dependency inversion principle – “Entities must depend on abstractions, not on concretions.
+“Entities must depend on abstractions, not on concretions.
 It states that the high-level module must not depend on the low-level module, but they should depend on abstractions”

 The idea here is to decouple the software’s modules, avoiding unnecessary dependencies, resulting in code that is more flexible and reusable.

 SOLID has in mind that software evolves.
-However awesome your digital product is on release, times change, user needs change, business priorities change, and the software will likely be updated, expanded, refactored, etc. By applying the SOLID principles, designers and developers can ensure that future updates are as pain-free as possible.
-SOLID products are more maintainable, scalable, testable, and reusable.
+However awesome your digital product is on release, times change, user needs change, business priorities change, and the software will likely be updated, expanded, refactored, etc.

 What is CUPID, and why is it… joyful?